thinkshout/feeding-texas/_posts/2016-05-27-Serving-Our-Seniors.md

 Don hopes that an upcoming knee surgery will allow him to get back in the swing of life.

-“I used to guide hunters in the valley and I’d like to do that again.
+“I used to guide hunters in the Valley and I’d like to do that again.
 I like to do carpenter work and I like to do gardening.
 And sales work is what I did and it was easy for me to do,” he says with a smile of pride.

 “You’re benefitting society in every way and you’re there just to have fun.”